Hungarian forint

-The forint (/hu/, sign Ft; code HUF) is the currency of Hungary.
+The forint (Note: /hu/) (sign Ft; code HUF) is the currency of Hungary.
 It was formerly divided into 100 fillér, but fillér coins are no longer in circulation.
 The introduction of the forint on 1 August 1946 was a crucial step in the post-World War II stabilisation of the Hungarian economy, and the currency remained relatively stable until the 1980s.
 Transition to a market economy in the early 1990s adversely affected the value of the forint; inflation peaked at 35% in 1991.
 Between 2001 and 2022, inflation was in single digits, and the forint has been declared fully convertible.
 In May 2022, inflation reached 10.7% amid the Russian invasion of Ukraine and economic uncertainty.
-As a member of the European Union, the long-term aim of the Hungarian government may be to replace the forint with the euro, although under the current government there is no target date for adopting the euro.
+As a member of the European Union, the long-term aim of the Hungarian government may be to replace the forint with the euro, although under the Orbán governments there was no target date for adopting the euro.